-- HDFS Extracts HDFS metadata at the next scheduled extraction run after an HDFS checkpoint.
-However, if you have high availability enabled, metadata is extracted as soon as it is written to the JournalNodes. - Hive Extracts database, table, and query metadata from Hive lineage logs.
-See Managing Hive and Impala Lineage - Impala Extracts database, table, and query metadata from the Impala Daemon lineage logs.
+Resource Type Metadata Extracted HDFS HDFS metadata at the next scheduled extraction run after an HDFS checkpoint.
+If high availability is enabled, metadata is extracted as soon as it is written to the JournalNodes.
+Hive Database, table, and query metadata from Hive lineage logs.
 See Managing Hive and Impala Lineage Properties.

-- MapReduce Extracts job metadata from the JobTracker.
-The default setting in Cloudera Manager retains a maximum of five jobs, which means if you run more than five jobs between Navigator extractions, the Navigator Metadata Server would extract the five most recent jobs. - Oozie Extracts Oozie workflows from the Oozie Server. - Pig Extracts Pig script runs from the JobTracker or Job History Server. - Spark Extracts Spark job metadata from YARN logs.
+Impala Database, table, and query metadata from the Impala Daemon lineage logs.
+See Managing Hive and Impala Lineage Properties .
+MapReduce Job metadata from the JobTracker.
+The default setting in Cloudera Manager retains a maximum of five jobs; if you run more than five jobs between Navigator extractions, the Navigator Metadata Server extracts the five most recent jobs.
+Oozie Oozie workflows from the Oozie Server.
+Pig Pig script runs from the JobTracker or Job History Server.
+Spark Spark job metadata from YARN logs.
 (Unsupported and disabled by default.
-To enable, see Enabling Spark Metadata Extraction.) - Sqoop 1 Extracts database and table metadata from Hive lineage logs.
-Extracts job runs from the JobTracker or Job History Server. - YARN Extracts job metadata from the ResourceManager.
+To enable, see Enabling Spark Metadata Extraction .)
+Sqoop 1 Database and table metadata from Hive lineage logs; job runs from the JobTracker or Job History Server.
+YARN Job metadata from the ResourceManager.